 Grace Thomas

-Grace is Adjunct Professor at the University of Limerick, Ireland.
+Grace is honoured to be appointed as Adjunct Professor at the University of Limerick, Ireland.

 e-mail: thomassg4@cardiff.ac.uk